- Category 1 - ICT Planning, Consultancy and Advisory Services

 Entities listed in the Approved register of who can buy from CUAs (formerly, the Approved CUA Users List) may buy off this CUA.

-- purchase under the applicable CUA from a CUA contractor.
-Some CUAs may have contractors that are located in the region/s; or
+- Purchase under the applicable CUA from a CUA contractor; or

 Before you buy, also check that your purchase falls within your organisation's procurement policies.